-Japanese soufflé pancakes.
-Delicious, airy, light and fluffy pancakes with a vanilla egg flavor.
-These are great for breakfast or dessert in 30 minutes!
+Airy, light and fluffy pancakes with a delicious vanilla egg flavor!
+These quick and easy Japanese soufflé pancakes great for breakfast or dessert in 30 minutes and made with minimal ingredients!

 Jump to: